vectordotdev/vector/docs/specs/component.md

 * Properties
   * `error` - The specifics of the error condition, such as system error code, etc.
+  * `error_type` - The type of error condition.
+This MUST be one of the types listed in the `error_type` enum list in the cue docs.
+TODO: List them here?
   * `stage` - The stage at which the error occurred.
-MUST be one of `receiving`, `processing`, or `sending`.
-This MAY be omitted from being represented explicitly in the event data when the error may only happen at one stage, but MUST be included in the emitted logs and metrics as if it were present.
+This MUST be one of `receiving`, `processing`, or `sending`.
+  * If any of the above properties are implicit to the specific error type, they MAY be omitted from being represented explicitly in the event fields.
+However, they MUST still be included in the emitted logs and metrics, as specified below, as if they were present.
 * Metrics
-  * MUST increment the `errors_total` counter by 1 with the defined properties as metric tags.
+  * MUST increment the `errors_total` counter by 1 with the defined properties as metric tags (excluding `error`).
   * MUST increment the `discarded_events_total` counter by the number of Vector events discarded if the error resulted in discarding (dropping) events.
 * Logs